samsiljee/MS_sonification/NEB_competition_description.md

 ### How is this project different from other similar efforts, if any?
 (900 characters)

+Data sonification is not new, but the use of sonification for proteomics data is novel.
+In addition,

 ### Optional: Please add any relevant images that would help us understand your project better.
 These should be combined into one file.